projectara/greybus-spec/source/special.rst

 the Control Disconnecting Response, the Interface shall not send any data on the Connection other than responses to Ping requests.

+Before issuing a response to a Disconnecting request, the Interface shall ensure that any further |unipro| Messages received on the CPort associated with its side of the Connection are immediately discarded, unless the Messages are well-formed Greybus Ping requests.

 .. _control-disconnected:

 Greybus Control Disconnected Operation